CHeAT-C23-PS312/.github/profile/README.md

 |Destri Putri Natalia|C322DKY3820|Cloud Computing|[![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/destri-putri-natalia-50a10a21b/)|
 |Firly Nuraulia Rahmah|C062DSY2956|Cloud Computing|[![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/firlynuraulia/)|

-## Theme 🌾
+## Theme
 Human Healthcare and Living Wellbeings

 ## Features
-- **Recipe Reccomender**: In this feature, it will display recommendations for the top 5 recipes based on ingredients, with a chat interface.
+- **Recipe Recommender**: In this feature, it will display recommendations for the top 5 recipes based on ingredients, with a chat interface.
-- **Recipe Detail Reccomender**: In this feature, it will display detail recommendations for the recipes based on ingredients, with this feature,user can see the detail of inggredients,total calorie and how to make it that menu.
+- **Recipe Recommender Detail**: In this feature, it will display each recipe recommendation in detail based on ingredients.
+With this feature, the user can see the details of ingredients, total calories and instructions of the recipe.

 ## Architecture
-The CHeAT application follows a client-server architecture.The client-side, which is implemented on Android, handles registering, logging in, and sending the ingredients entered by the user to the server-side stage of the chatbot.Communication between the client and server occurs through a RESTful API.The server-side manages user requests, communicates with the database, and interacts with the machine learning model (chatbot) to provide recipe recommendations.The client application displays the information received from the server-side to the user.
+The CHeAT application follows a client-server architecture.
+The client-side, which is implemented on Android, handles registering, logging in, and sending the ingredients entered by the user to the server-side stage of the chatbot.Communication between the client and server occurs through a RESTful API.
+The server-side manages user requests, communicates with the database, and interacts with the machine learning model (chatbot) to provide recipe recommendations.
+The client application displays the information received from the server-side to the user.

 ## Libraries Used
 ### Android
-- **Jetpack Compose**: Jetpack Compose is a modern UI toolkit for building native Android user interfaces.
-It provides a declarative approach to UI development, making it easier to build dynamic and interactive user interfaces.
-- **CameraX**: CameraX is an Android Jetpack library that provides a simple and consistent API for accessing camera functionality across different Android devices.
-- **Coil**: Coil is an image loading library for Android that provides easy-to-use APIs for loading and displaying images efficiently.
-- **DataStore**: DataStore is a data storage solution from the Jetpack libraries that offers a modern, reactive, and easy-to-use approach for persisting data in Android applications.
-- **Room**: Room is an Android Jetpack library that provides an abstraction layer over SQLite, making it easier to work with a SQLite database in an Android app.
-- **Retrofit**: Retrofit is a widely-used HTTP client library for Android that simplifies the process of making RESTful API requests to the server.
-- **Paging 3**: Paging 3 is a Jetpack library that helps in loading and displaying large datasets from a data source incrementally, improving app performance and user experience.
-- **Dagger Hilt**: Dagger Hilt is a dependency injection library for Android that simplifies the management of dependencies in an application.
+- **Library1**: asdfgh
+- **Library2**: asdfgh

 ### Machine Learning
 - **NumPy**: It is a fundamental library for numerical computing in Python.
 It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.